zainibeats/taskwise/README.md

 - **Subtask Suggestions**: AI generates relevant subtasks to help break down complex tasks
 - **Task Management**: Create, edit, complete, and delete tasks with an intuitive interface
 - **Cross-Device Sync**: Access your tasks from any device by connecting to your self-hosted server
+- **User Management**: Admin interface for creating and managing user accounts

 ## 🛠️ Technology Stack